FrankFyre/Purgatory/README.md

 Pygame library was used for the UI.

-The game was modified again by me recently. this was to fixes and simplify past coding with new knowledge from experiecnes.
-The game was not fundamentally change just list iterations and list comprehension were made.
-Original code can be seen int he Watchdogs repository.
+The game was modified again by me recently. this was to fix and simplify past coding with new knowledge from experiences.
+The game was not fundamentally changed just list iterations and list comprehension were made.
+The original code can be seen in the Watchdogs repository.

 ![image](https://github.com/FrankFyre/Purgatory/assets/89239683/16517ff8-e310-4e29-82f5-ed3785d5b07e)